qwshen/spark-etl-framework/README.md

 The Spark-etl-framework is a pipeline-based data transformation framework using Spark-SQL.
 For one process flow to transform and move data from end to end, a pipeline is defined.
 At the start of a pipeline, read-actors (readers) are required to load data from the source(s); in the middle of the pipeline, data normally gets transformed with Spark-SQL based transformers;
-and finally, at the end of the pipeline, the write-actors (writers) write outputs to the target storage.
-A pipeline is not limited to the order of read-transform-write, any of these 3 actions can be in any stages of a pipeline except write cannot be at the very beginning.
+and finally, at the end of the pipeline, write-actors (writers) write outputs to the target location.
+A pipeline is not limited to the order of read-transform-write, any of these 3 actions can be in any stages of a pipeline except write cannot be the first action.
 Also, custom actors can be developed and plugged-in.

 ![pipeline flow](docs/images/pipeline.png?raw=true "Pipeline Data Flow")